 Take a look at these tours in Paraguay.

-Most people don’t realize Argentina is the eighth largest country in the world and the second largest country in South America.
+Most people don’t realize that Argentina is the eighth largest country in the world and the second largest country in South America.
 Thanks to its massive size and prime location, Argentina boasts a number of beautiful landscapes, from ice and snow to deserts and beaches.
 For any waterfall chaser, the Iguazu Waterfalls is a must see, and the cities boast colourful markets and tango filled nightclubs.

 Take a look at these tours in Argentina.